gwholland3/InchwormRL/README.md

 We recommend doing this in a fresh Python virtual environment.
 Cd into the repo and run:

 `pip3 install -r requirements.txt`

+## Run the Environment
+To run the MuJoCo environment, run:

+`python3 something.py`